Skip to Content Facebook Feature Image

 Klum's husband Tom Kaulitz dressed as E.T., while the model and television personality came as E.T. similar to how the alien looked after being dressed up by Drew Barrymore's character in the movie, complete with a blonde wig and round hat.
 The costume featured animatronic eyes, a long neck, a blonde wig and a long index finger that lit up, just like the movie version.

-Monáe opted for a stubbier version of the diminutive alien, waddling on the red carpet at her Halloween bash Thursday night.
+She arrived at her Halloween party as a stubbier version of the diminutive alien, waddling on the red carpet in a costume the required her to move around on her knees.
 The Grammy winner's E.T. also had animatronic eyes and a yellow index finger but she adopted a stilted, otherwordly voice similar to the character's when doing interviews Thursday.
 She downplayed any rivalry with Klum, telling The Associated Press, “There can be two Hallo-queens.
 I love Heidi.”

 Klum and Monáe take Halloween seriously, with each donning elaborate costumes.
 This year, their Halloween night parties played out on opposite coasts, with Klum gathering celebrity friends in New York and Monáe hosting her party in Los Angeles.